Wordsley Hospital

-Wordsley Hospital was an NHS hospital located in Wordsley, near Stourbridge, West Midlands (formerly Staffordshire), England.
+Wordsley Hospital was an NHS hospital located in Wordsley, near Stourbridge, West Midlands, England.

 History

 The facility was built as part of the redevelopment of the Stourbridge workhouse between 1902 and 1904.
 It was extended in 1915 during the First World War to provide an annexe to the 1st Southern Military Hospital.
 Seven new wards were built during the Second World War.

 Ridge Hill Hospital, which specialised in mental health, opened on an adjacent site in 1982.

 At the beginning of the 1980s, Wordsley Hospital was chosen as the site of a new maternity unit to serve the whole Dudley borough and replacing the existing maternity wards at Wordsley as well as Burton Road Hospital in Dudley and Mary Stevens Maternity Home in Stourbridge.
 Construction work on the new 118-bed maternity unit began during 1985.
 The maternity unit was officially opened by the Duchess of Gloucester on 24 November 1988.

 However, in the early 1990s plans were unveiled for Wordsley Hospital, Guest Hospital and parts of the Corbett Hospital to be closed and the services relocated to an expanded Russells Hall Hospital.
 Local MP Ian Pearson was at the centre of a campaign to try to keep at least some services, particularly the maternity unit, at Wordsley.
 There was much outrage in the local community at the decision to close Wordsley Hospital, with the closure of the Corbett Hospital and Guest Hospital attracting similar condemnation from the local community.

 The first phase of Wordsley Hospital's closure took place on 7 January 2005, when the maternity unit closed after just under 17 years in use and was relocated to Russells Hall.
 The last services at Wordsley were relocated on 22 April 2005.

 The sale of the site was agreed in March 2005 (when some services were still at the hospital) when Mar City Developments purchased it for £14.75 million with a view for redeveloping it for housing.